 The surname Cutlip was first found in Yorkshire where early records mention Robert de Cundeclif, in the Rotuli Hundredorum in 1246, Thomas Cunclyff in 1411 in the register of the Freemen in the City of York, as well as Joan Cutloff, in Yorkshire in 1512.

-Important Dates for the Cutlip family
+Early History of the Cutlip family

 This web page shows only a small excerpt of our Cutlip research.
 More information is included under the topic Early Cutlip History in all our PDF Extended History products and printed products wherever possible.